 The actual prototype (U.S. applicable AAR, AREA, FRA) dimensions and specifications and the scaled dimensions and formulas are encompassed in the Proto:Scale Tech Notes spreadsheet.
-This spread sheet provides a tab for both Standard (56.5") and Narrow gage (36") dimensions and a tab for Wheels.
+This spread sheet provides a tab for both Standard (56.5") and Narrow gage (36") dimensions and a tab for Wheels (wheels tab of profile is still "to be refined - TBR").
 The validation formulas are displayed.
 One needs only to provide the entry input as the scaled ratio for the chosen scale to be proto modeled.